PrinceFroggy/MSC/README.md

 Due to this unexpected occurance, I have decided to open source my project and to focus on school.

 - This project was close to release for the Global MapleStory region, rest was to be announced.
-- The cancellation means that the: login logic, legitbot logic, and script logic is not coded within the MSC project.
+- The cancellation means that the: login logic, legitbot logic, and script logic is not included within the MSC project.

 There are many variations of MSC code that contain different C# methods of updating the GUI and handling information; they were not included and will be pushed onto this project in the upcoming future.